capsule-corp-ternoa/ternoa-proposals/TIPs/tip-520-Safe-Protocol.md

 ## Simple Summary

-Improvements for TEE Pallet to support on chain operations for enclave
+Improvements for Safe Protocol to support on chain operations for enclave

 ## Abstract